IBM-Cloud/docs-services/services/XpertruleDecisionAuthor/index.md

 {:codeblock:.codeblock}
 {:pre: .pre}

-# Getting started with XpertRule Decision Automation
+# Getting started with XpertRule Decision & Rules Automation
 {: #gettingstarted}

-XpertRule Decision Automation for Bluemix is a tool for capturing and automating expert knowledge and decision making.
+XpertRule Decision & Rules Automation for Bluemix is a tool for capturing and automating expert knowledge and decision making.
 Ideal for complex diagnostics, algorithms / calculations, root cause analysis, troubleshooting and decisions.
 Used by non-technical domain experts to combine data with knowledge and experience.
 Ingest any data source, apply decision automation and deliver rapid business outcomes.
-Used for Industrial IoT condition monitoring, Healthcare diagnostics, Smart Home Insurance IoT, Operational Intelligence in Financial Services.
+Used for Industrial IoT condition monitoring, Healthcare diagnostics, Smart Home Insurance IoT and Performance Impovement in Financial Services.
 {:shortdesc}

 ## Publishing knowledge in Decision Author